search ]

 "The plugin something.php has been deactivated due to an error: Plugin file does not exist."

-Don’t worry, the settings for all those plugins are stored in the database, and most plugins will return as before once reactivated.
 The next step is to rename the folder back to its original name by removing the underscore, then activate each plugin one at a time until you find the problematic one.
 Once the site shows a 500 error again, repeat the process but do not reactivate the faulty plugin.

 Is the 500 Error Caused by a Theme Issue?

-If disabling plugins didn’t work, the issue might be with the active theme on your site.
-Similarly to plugins, start by renaming the themes folder using FTP, which will activate WordPress’s default theme.
-This is one reason why you should keep the default theme available on your site.
+If disabling plugins didn’t help, the issue might be with the active theme on your site.
+Similarly to plugins, start by renaming the theme’s folder using FTP, which will cause WordPress to fall back to a default theme.

 The theme folder is named themes and is located in the wp-content directory.